Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ### Lesson 01 - Weather

 The weather has been very bad in the last few days.
-A persistent Black-sea depression had brought a lot of rain.
+A persistent Black Sea depression had brought a lot of rain.
 However, stabilization occurred last night and morning.
 Drier air masses flow in from the east.
 The mid-level cloud layer is expected to break up.
 The weather forecast predicts that the clouds will no longer be a problem in about an hour and the